AqwamCreates/DataPredict/docs/WhyIDoNotEntertainProofOfValueRequests.md

 # Why I Do Not Entertain "Proof Of Value" Requests

 Alright everyone.
-Ever since DataPredict ecosystem product exploded, I have seen an increase in "proof of value" requests in my direct messages.
+Ever since DataPredict ecosystem exploded, I have seen an increase in "proof of value" requests in my direct messages.

 Frankly, I do not want to deal with such requests.
 They tend to eat up my development for DataPredict and contracting time for my clients despite the DataPredict ecosystem shows obvious value.